AhmadAFS1/MuseTalk/webRTC-migration.md

 - Autoplay and audio policy constraints on iOS can block playback without user interaction.

 ## Open questions
-- Which WebRTC stack is preferred (aiortc vs external media server like Janus/mediasoup)?
-- Which codecs should be prioritized (H264 vs VP8; Opus for audio)?
 - Do we need authentication/authorization for signaling endpoints?
 - What should be the default idle video source (static mp4, looped avatar, or configurable per avatar)?